 If you are dissatisfied with the product or service provided by a Maryland business, there are government and non-government agencies which provide a way for you to pursue a complaint.
 You can:

 - File a complaint with the Maryland Office of the Attorney General’s Consumer Protection Division.

-- File a complaint with the Maryland Department of Labor, Licensing and Regulation.
+- File a complaint with the Maryland Department of Labor.

 - File a complaint with the federal Consumer Financial Protection Bureau.

 - Try Alternative Dispute Resolution like mediation or arbitration.

 - File a complaint with the Better Business Bureau.

 The Consumer Protection Division provides mediation services to consumers to help resolve complaints against businesses and health insurance carriers.
 The Division can also provide information about complaints that have been filed against businesses, tell you if your new home builder or health club is properly registered and provide publications to help you make good decisions in the marketplace.